 Acknowledgements: B. S. would like to thank Gabriel Dospinescu and Vytas Paškūnas for stimulating discussions around C-groups.
-Y. H. is partially supported by National Key R&D Program of China 2020YFA0712600; CAS Project for Young Scientists in Basic Research, Grant No. YSBR-033; National Natural Science Foundation of China Grants 12288201 and 11971028; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
+Y. H. is partially supported by National Key R&D Program of China 2020YFA0712600, National Natural Science Foundation of China Grants 11688101 and 11971028; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
 F. H. is partially supported by an NSERC grant.
 C. B., S. M. and B. S. are members of the A.N.R. project CLap-CLap ANR-18-CE40-0026.
-Some of these results were presented at the conference "Recent developments around p-adic modular forms" (ICTS, December 2020) and the "Spring School towards a mod p Langlands correspondence" (Essen, April 2021).
+Some of these results were presented at the conference "Recent developments around

+$p\text{-}\mathrm{adic}$ modular forms" (ICTS, December 2020) and the "Spring School towards a mod p Langlands correspondence" (Essen, April 2021).
 We very much thank the organizers of these events.